Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 - Manage and configure network devices such a routers and switches
 - Check if ports are open and closed on a server.

-Telnet is sent in clear text so there is no encryption, if would use it today anyone could grab your data your sending.
+Telnet is sent in clear text so there is no encryption, if you would use it today anyone could grab your data your sending.
 It should not be used over the public internet.
 Telnet itself runs on port 23

+Telnet is een command line interface om te connecteren met servers, routers, etc. Als je connecteert met telnet met 1 van deze machines is het alsof je voor de machine zou zitten en rechtstreeks commands ingeeft.
+Telnet gebruikt TCP maar er is helaas geen security dus dit over het internet gebruiken is gevaarlijk.
+Telnet runt op port 23.

+**NVT (network virtual terminal)** is een virtuele terminal in TELNET dat een fundamentele structuure deelt met veel verschillende andere echte terminals.
+Dit is hoe het werkt

+De telnet client converteert de characters van de locale terminal naar NVT formaat en verstuurt deze over het netwerk.
+De telnet server converteert de data naar een formaat dat de remote computer can verstaan.

 ### File Transfer Protocol (FTP)